xmtp/libxmtp/xmtp_mls/IDENTITY.md

 - Installation private keys are never shared across devices or published onto the network.
 - The user may enumerate the installations that have messaging access to their account.
 - The user may revoke keys on a per-installation level.

+**Ethereum wallet**

+Today, an Ethereum wallet consists of a [secp256k1 keypair](https://ethereum.org/en/developers/docs/accounts/#account-creation), and is identified by a a public address, which is the hex-encoding of the last 20 bytes of the Keccak-256 hash of the public key, prepended by `0x`.
+The user is expected to have a pre-existing Ethereum wallet prior to onboarding with XMTP.

+The owner of a wallet may sign arbitrary text with the wallet.
+Most wallet software requires explicit [user acceptance](https://docs.metamask.io/wallet/how-to/sign-data/#use-personal_sign) of the signature text.
+The signature text is formatted according to version `0x45` of [ERC-191](https://eips.ethereum.org/EIPS/eip-191), and is signed via a recoverable ECDSA signature.

+There is currently no way to rotate the keys associated with an Ethereum wallet.
+In the event that a wallet is compromised, the user must create a new wallet.

 **Installation provisioning**